Pediatric hand and peripheral nerve surgery

 Our Brachial Plexus and Peripheral Nerve Multidisciplinary Team offers contemporary diagnosis and treatment of traumatic and birth-related brachial plexus injuries and reconstruction for facial nerve palsy patients.

-The team is composed of specialists in hand surgery, microsurgery, peripheral nerve reconstruction, physical medicine and rehabilitation, neurology, neurotology, pain management, and occupational and hand therapy.
+The team is composed of specialists in hand surgery, microsurgery, peripheral nerve reconstruction, physical medicine and rehabilitation, neurology, neurotology, pain management, and occupational therapy (PT) and hand therapy.

 Our service provides expertise in peripheral nerve care, brachial plexus reconstruction and facial nerve/facial palsy reconstruction.